 The type of marketing you do and the cost can vary wildly.
 While many offline marketing methods such as direct mail involve big initial outlays, some online marketing techniques are very cheap.

-For example, optimising your website to ensure that you’re well placed in search engine results is a low-cost but highly effective way of generating leads.
+For example, optimising your website to make sure that you’re well placed in search engine results is a low-cost but highly effective way of generating leads.
+Our guide to marketing your small business has more ideas.

 Too many businesses don’t allocate enough of their budget to marketing, and startups that are strapped for cash often cut their marketing activities to try and save money.